UltraEgo4/SpaceShooter/README.md

 # SpaceShooter
-Space shooter like game written in C++ using the SFML library
+Space shooter like game written in C++ using the SFML library (based on the SFML Game Development book)